What Do Freshwater Aquarium Snails Eat?

 Quantity

 Snails will continually eat algae if it is available.
-However, you’ll still need to provide them with a sufficient amount of additional food.
+However, you’ll still need to provide them with a certain amount of additional food.
 Typically, the amount of food they can eat in 3 minutes is a good rule of thumb to follow.
+Unless you are trying to get them to propagate, they shouldn’t be fed every day.

 Frequency